-Always carry road flares or reflective warning signs to display if necessary.
-Pull off the roadway as far as possible for emergency stopping or tire changing.
+Always carry road flares or reflective warning signs.
+Pull off the roadway as far as possible for emergency stopping.
 Turn ON your vehicle hazard warning flashers.
 If traveling at night, use three red warning indicators such as flares, reflectors or lanterns as required by the Uniform Vehicle Code and Model Traffic Ordinance as follows:

-- 1. Place the first warning indicator on the traffic side of the recreation vehicle, directed at the nearest approaching traffic. - 2.
-Place the second warning indicator 100 feet behind the recreation vehicle in the center of the lane and toward approaching traffic. - 3.
+- 1. Place the first warning indicator on the traffic side of the recreation vehicle, directed at the nearest approaching traffic. - Place the second warning indicator 100 feet behind the recreation vehicle in the center of the lane and toward approaching traffic. - 3.
 Place the third warning indicator 100 feet in front of the recreation vehicle in the center of the lane and away from the traffic approaching from behind.

-NOTE:Curves and/or hills may affect the safe placement of warning indicators.
+NOTE: Curves and/or hills may affect the safe placement of warning indicators.